vapor/vapor/README.md

 .Package(url: "https://github.com/qutheory/vapor.git", majorVersion: 0)
 ```

-For more detailed installation instructions, visit the [Getting Started](https://github.com/qutheory/vapor/wiki/Setup) section of the Wiki.
+For more detailed installation instructions, visit the Getting Started section in the [Documentation](https://docs.qutheory.io) section of the Wiki.

 ## Application